pramnora/bash/language/search/grep/01/README.md

 -i, means ignore case (the casing can be either lower/or, upper casing/or, even, mixed casing...and grep will find it, anyway)

--n, means show which line number(s) inside of the file that word has been found.
+-n, means show both the line number/together with the actual line that was found.

 **NOTE**: It is also possible to combine flags together as: -in (both ignore case/and, show line numbers)

 -c, counts up the number of lines which contained the search term.

--n, numbers each line in which the searched for term was found.

 -----